 “Is there a tool that can add a password to protect a PDF file?”
 A user asked me several days ago.
 I believe that many users want to know the answer.
 As Mac users, we all want to password protect PDF files for safeguarding sensitive information, and control PDF file permissions for copying or editing your information.
-In order to solve the confusion in users’ mind, this article will show you two ways to encrypt PDF files with password on Mac
+In order to solve the confusion in users’ mind, this article will show you two ways to encrypt PDF files with password with app blocker on Mac.

 Password Protecting a PDF on Mac isn’t as easy as you might expect.
 You can password protect or encrypt the PDF files using two ways; one by directly encrypting the PDF via Mac’s built-in tool named Preview, two by using Cisdem AppCrypt to encrypt the apps which can open PDF files on Mac.
 You can choose the best way to encrypt your PDF files.